elastic/examples/ElasticStack_NGINX/README.md

-### Getting Started with ELK for NGINX Logs
+### Getting Started with Elastic Stack for NGINX Logs
-This **Getting Started with ELK** example provides sample files to ingest, analyze & visualize **NGINX access logs** using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
+This **Getting Started with Elastic Stack** example provides sample files to ingest, analyze & visualize **NGINX access logs** using the Elastic Stack, i.e. Elasticsearch, Logstash and Kibana.
 The sample NGINX access logs in this example use the default NGINX combined log format.

 ##### Version
 Example has been tested in following versions: